-- 1. Running, roughhousing, or pushing when on the docks is not permissible. - 2.
+- 1. No running, rough-housing, or pushing on the docks. - 2.
 Do not talk to the guards except for necessary information. - 3.
 No camper or staff will be on the blob or the blob platform without the supervision of a lifeguard and will follow blobbing procedures at all times. - 4.
-No camper or staff will use the waterslide or the waterslide platform without the supervision of a lifeguard and will follow slide procedures at all times.
+No camper or staff will use the rock wall, rope swing or the rope swing platform without the supervision of a lifeguard and will follow proper procedures at all times.

 - 5. Everyone will be tested at the waterfront to determine swimming ability. - 6.
 After being tested, the person will be told which activities they may participate in, which areas of the lake they may use and if there is any special equipment they may use. - 7.
-If you see campers by themselves near the lake, invite them to participate in a group activity in another location. - 8.
+If you see campers by themselves near the lake, invite them to another location. - 8.
 There is no diving into shallow water (6 feet or less).
 The only diving from any dock shall be under the supervision of the waterfront staff. - 9.
-Swimmers must dive off of the front of the board only.
+Swimmers dive off of the front of the board only.
 One bounce and one person on the board at a time. - 10.
-Swim only within the dock boundaries unless permission has been given to go to the fire dock.
+Swim only within the dock boundaries unless permission has been given to go to swim elsewhere.